Summarise the geographic scope and position of occurrence data, and optionally estimate diversity and evenness

 range, for which projected coordinates are transformed to geodetic ones.

-is unspecified, by default points are assumed to be given in
+If crs is unspecified, by default points are assumed to be given in

 latitude-longitude and distances are calculated with spherical geometry.